in

 Where Should Refrigerator And Stove Be Placed In Kitchen?

-For new kitchens where the design is flexible, the refrigerator, stove and oven combo, and dishwasher are typically placed in a triangular placement.
-The refrigerator is best placed near the counter most used for food prep and close to the sink.
+For new kitchens where the design is flexible, the refrigerator, stove, and oven combo, and dishwasher are typically placed in a triangular placement.
+The refrigerator is best placed near the counter, most used for food prep, and close to the sink.

-small compact kitchen with white cabinets and modern stainless steel appliances This helps to prevent accidental burns when removing items from a hot oven.
-Having the refrigerator, stove and sink within four feet of each other provides a good amount of space to move around while cooking.
-An area not more than nine feet is ultimately the best to allow easy access to all appliances.
+This helps to prevent accidental burns when removing items from a hot oven.
+Having the refrigerator, stove, and sink within four feet of each other provides enough space to move around while cooking.
+An area not more than nine feet is ultimately the best to allow easy access to all appliances

-For a small kitchen, the refrigerator can go next to the stove instead of across from it, especially if the homeowner cannot open the oven and refrigerator at the same time.
-In this case, it would work better to have the sink and dishwasher also on the same side or wall.
+For a small kitchen, the refrigerator can be placed next to the stove instead of across from it, especially if the homeowner cannot open the oven and refrigerator simultaneously.
+In this case, it would work better to have the sink and dishwasher on the same side or wall.

-This narrow space may make it impossible to have both the refrigerator and oven open at the same time.
+This narrow space may make it impossible to have both the fridge and oven open at the same time.
 Four to five feet make it easier to keep the refrigerator and stove across from each other rather than right next to each other.

 For more related topics visit stove in corner of kitchen pros and cons page.